 - PART 4 (contributions): Then, the abstract mentions the contributions of the paper, which is to propose a new solution, and what are the key features of that solution.

-- PART 5 (results and conclusion): Then, one or two sentences are used to briefly mention the experiment results, and conclusion that can be drawn from these results.
+- PART 5 (results and conclusion): Then, one or two sentences are used to briefly mention the experiment results, and conclusion or implications that can be drawn from these results.

 This type of structure gives a concise overview of the content of the paper.
 The next paragraph gives an example of an abstract, which adopts this structure, from the paper describing the EFIM algorithm:

 PART 1: In recent years, high-utility itemset mining has emerged as an important data mining task.
 PART 2 and 3: However, it remains computationally expensive both in terms of runtime, and memory consumption.
 It is thus an important challenge to design more efficient algorithms for this task.
 PART 4: In this paper, we address this issue by proposing a novel algorithm named EFIM (EFficient high-utility Itemset Mining), which introduces several new ideas to more efficiently discover high-utility itemsets.
 EFIM relies on two new upper-bounds named revised sub-tree utility and local utility to more effectively prune the search space.
 It also introduces a novel array-based utility counting technique named Fast Utility Counting to calculate these upper-bounds in linear time and space. (… ) PART 5: An extensive experimental study on various datasets has shown that EFIM is in general two to three orders of magnitude faster than the state-of-art algorithms d2HUP, HUI-Miner, HUP-Miner, FHM and UP-Growth+ on dense datasets and performs quite well on sparse datasets.
 Moreover, a key advantage of EFIM is its low memory consumption.

 For some other types of paper such as survey papers the structure is similar but some parts are omitted.
 Here is an example from a survey paper about frequent itemset mining: